juntaochen1/juntaochen1.github.io/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my homepage.
-I received my PhD in Electrical Engineering from [NYU Tandon School of Engineering](https://engineering.nyu.edu/).
-I was a research assistant in the [Laboratory for Agile and Resilient Complex Systems (LARX)](http://engineering.nyu.edu/larx/) directed by [Prof. Quanyan Zhu](https://wp.nyu.edu/quanyan/), and a member of [NYU Center for Cybersecurity (CCS)](http://cyber.nyu.edu/).
+I am an assistant professor in the Department of Computer and Information Science at Fordham University.
+I am also affiliated with the Fordham Center for Cybersecurity.
+I received my PhD in Electrical Engineering from NYU Tandon School of Engineering in 2020.

-Contact: 10th Floor, 370 Jay Street, Brooklyn, NY 11201<br/>
+Contact: LL610H, 113 W 60th St, New York, NY 10023<br/>
-Email: jc6412@nyu.edu
+Email: jchen504(at)fordham.edu

 Research Interests
 ------